-where the language is spoken

-Make comparisons between life in countries where the language is spoken and

-this country.

-P.S.H.E.
-Det Com

-Dot com

-Through our PSHE lessons we will be exploring the themes of; Faith

-Difference

-Feelings

-Safety

-Creative The Romans Use evidence to ask questions and find answers to questions about the past.

-Curriculum Suggest suitable sources of evidence for historical enquiries

-Suggest causes and consequences of some of the main events and changes in

-history.

-Describe the characteristic features of the past, including ideas, beliefs, attitudes and experiences of men, women and children.

-Place events, artefacts and historical figures on a time line using dates.

-Understand the concept of change over time, representing this, along with

-evidence, on a time line.

-Use appropriate historical vocabulary to communicate, including:

-• dates

-time period

-• era

-• change

-chronology.

-Homework Reading is to be done on a daily basis at home (please record a note of when this occurs in your child's homework diary).
-Books are to be returned to the library during Yr3 Library time on Wednesday mornings.
-There is the option to change books more frequently at lunch times and/or before and after school.
+Reading is to be done on a daily basis at home (please record a note of when this occurs in your child's homework diary).
+Books are to be returned to the library during Yr3 Library time on Tuesday 3C and Wednesday mornings 3W.

 Children should have a personal reading book in school every day, and this can be taken home each day also.

-Wednesday is homework day.
-On this day MyMaths homework will be set and due in the following Wednesday.
-English target books are an ongoing means of self-assessment which aim to help the children to improve their writing.
+MyMaths homework will be set on Monday and due in the following Monday.
+English target books (Blue Books) are an ongoing means of self-assessment which aim to help the children to improve their writing.
 The children will have alternating weekly homework which focuses on grammar and punctuation, independent writing or reading comprehension.
 For their independent writing task, the children will be given a theme and guidance about what to write about.
 In this writing homework, the overall aim is to meet their writing targets and this will be the marking focus.
-The grammar and punctuation homework will be in the form of a worksheet to be stuck in their blue book, and will be self-marked by the children will now have one week to complete each of their homework tasks and should hand it in the following Wednesday.
+The grammar and punctuation homework will be in the form of a worksheet to be stuck in their blue book, and will be self-marked by the children with teacher guidance when it is returned on time.
+In line with the rest of Key Stage 2, children will now have one week to complete each of their homework tasks and should hand it in the following Monday.